tcmyths/tcmyths/docs/comment-policy.md

 # Site purpose

-I created tcmyths.com to collect myths expressed by and about Technical Communication.
-My goal was to learn more about these myths and so that all technical communicators can understand them and their appropriate context.
+I created [tcmyths.com](http://tcmyths.com) to collect myths expressed by and about Technical Communication.
+My goal is to learn more about these myths and so that all technical communicators can learn from them and learn about them.

 While collecting these myths, I found that empirical information about them and their application was hard to find.
 To dispel some of the mystery, I added a comments section to each page to hear what you have to say.